-You can convert an automatically assigned public IP address to an Elastic IP Address (EIP) for a VPC network-connected ECS instance.
-After the conversion, you can associate or disassociate the EIP with the ECS instance at any time.
-This will improve the flexibility of managing public IP addresses.
+This topic describes how to convert an automatically assigned public IP address to an elastic IP address (EIP) for an Elastic Compute Service (ECS) instance that is deployed in a Virtual Private Cloud (VPC) network.
+After the conversion, you can disassociate the EIP from the ECS instance, and you can associate the EIP with the ECS instance again at any time.
+This allows you to manage public IP addresses in a flexible way.

 Overview of public IP addresses

-When you create a VPC network-connected ECS instance, you can choose to use the public IP address automatically assigned by the system.
-You cannot disassociate this public IP address from the ECS instance, and therefore it is called the public IP address of an ECS instance.
+When you create a VPC-connected ECS instance, you can choose to use the public IP address that is automatically assigned by the system.
+You cannot disassociate this public IP address from the ECS instance.

-An EIP is a public IP address resource that can be purchased and owned independently.
-Currently, you can associate an EIP with an ECS instance of a VPC network, a private Server Load Balancing (SLB) instance of a VPC network, a secondary Elastic Network Interface (ENI) of a VPC network, a Network Address Translation (NAT) gateway, or a High-Availability Virtual IP Address (HAVip).
-You can also use EIPs with Internet Shared Bandwidth or Data Transfer Plan to reduce Internet data transfer costs.
+An EIP is a public IP address that can be purchased and owned independently.
+You can associate an EIP with a VPC-connected ECS instance, VPC-connected private Server Load Balancer (SLB), VPC-connected secondary elastic network interface (ENI), Network Address Translation (NAT) gateway, or high-availability virtual IP address (HAVIP).
+You can also use EIP bandwidth plans and data transfer plans to reduce data transfer costs.

-Both public IP addresses and EIPs use the high-quality multi-line BGP network of Alibaba to provide quality services over the Internet.
-The biggest difference between these two types of IP addresses is whether you can disassociated the IP address from an ECS instance.
-You can disassociate an EIP from an ECS instance at any time and re-associate it when required.
+Both public IP addresses and EIPs apply multi-line BGP network which Alibaba uses to provide quality Internet services.
+The biggest difference between a public IP address and an EIP is whether it can be disassociated from an ECS instance.
+You can disassociate an EIP from an ECS instance at any time and re-associate it.
 However, you cannot disassociate a public IP address from an ECS instance.

 - If the billing method of the ECS instance is pay-as-you-go, your account must not have overdue payments.

-- If the billing method of the ECS instance is subscription, you cannot convert the public IP address within 24 hours before the expiration date of the subscription.
+- If the billing method of the ECS instance is subscription, you cannot convert the public IP address within 24 hours before the expiration date.

-- Only the VPC network-connected ECS instances that are in the Stopped or Running state are supported.
-The VPC network-connected ECS instances in other states are not supported.
+- Only VPC-connected ECS instances that are in the Stopped or Running state are supported.
+The VPC-connected ECS instances in other states cannot be converted.

 - You cannot convert the public IP address of an ECS instance to an EIP if the instance has a pending upgrade or downgrade task in the queue.

-- For a VPC network-connected ECS instance, the conversion process does not affect its access to the public network.
-The conversion process will not cause transient network disconnections.
+- For a VPC-connected ECS instance, the conversion process does not cause transient connection errors.

 - During the conversion process, the public IP address can be retained for the ECS instance.